crpietschmann/portfolio/_posts/2008-10-31-a-couple-vbnet-language-tips-for-csharp-developers.markdown

 [code:c#]

-// If "someValue" is Null then set "i" to 0 (zero)<br /> // otherwise set it to the value of "someValue"<br /> int? i = someValue ??
+// If "someValue" is Null then set "i" to 0 (zero)
+ // otherwise set it to the value of "someValue" int? i = someValue ??
 0;

 ```